 Increased Vaccination Rates.
-Allowing more pharmacists to administer more vaccines can increase vaccination rates, as has been found for the H1NI flu pandemic.
+Allowing more pharmacists to administer more vaccines can increase vaccination rates, as has been found for the H1N1 flu pandemic.

 A Johns Hopkins University study found that allowing pharmacists to administer flu vaccinations during a severe flu pandemic would avert up to 23.7 million symptomatic cases, preventing up to 210,228 deaths, and saving \$2.8 billion in direct medical costs.
-In fact, during the 2009 H1N1 flu pandemic, pharmacists played a critical role in improving access to the vaccine developed to help stop the further spread of the disease.5
+In fact, during the 2009 H1N1 flu pandemic, pharmacists played a critical role in improving access to the vaccine developed to help stop the further spread of the disease.

 Data has been collected regarding pharmacist-administered vaccines and vaccination rates as far back as 1995.
 A 2004 study to determine whether influenza vaccine rates increased in states where pharmacists can give vaccines (from 1995 - 1999) concluded "allowing pharmacists to provide vaccinations is associated with higher influenza vaccination rates for individuals aged 65 years and older."
-Overall, as states moved to allow pharmacists to administer influenza immunizations, the odds that an adult resident received an influenza immunization rose, with the effect increasing over time.6 administer vaccines can also help other underserved or under-resourced populations, including communities of color, people with chronic illnesses, and people with limited proficiency in English.7 For example, one study found that, in one year, 21% of high-risk patients would not have been immunized if pharmacy-based vaccination were not available.8
+Overall, as states moved to allow pharmacists to administer influenza immunizations, the odds that an adult resident received an influenza immunization rose, with the effect increasing over time.
+6 and the medically underserved.
+Allowing pharmacists to administer vaccines can also help other underserved or under-resourced populations, including communities of color, people with chronic illnesses, and people with limited proficiency in English.
+For example, one study found that, in one year, 21% of high-risk patients would not have been immunized if pharmacy-based vaccination were not available.

 Broader Population Reached.
 Pharmacists may increase equity in immunization.
-Evidence suggests that pharmacies have the capacity to provide health care services to difficult-to-reach populations, including the medically underserved.
-Allowing pharmacists to
+Evidence suggests that pharmacies have the capacity to provide health care services to populations like those living in rural areas

-The United States Centers for Disease Control and Prevention (CDC) reports that people who hadn't been to the doctor for a routine checkup in more than a year were more likely to receive vaccinations in a pharmacy than those who had been more recently (53.5% versus 38.8%).
-The study suggests that pharmacists can successfully identify new, previously unvaccinated populations for immunization.9 Pharmacies can serve as entry sites to health care and referrals to providers accepting new patients for needed follow-up.
+The U.S. Centers for Disease Control and Prevention (CDC) reports that people who hadn't been to the doctor for a routine checkup in more than a year were more likely to receive vaccinations in a pharmacy than those who had been more recently (53.5% versus 38.8%).
+The study suggests that pharmacists can successfully identify new, previously unvaccinated populations for immunization.
+Pharmacies can serve as entry sites to health care and referrals to providers accepting new patients for needed follow-up.

-Pharmacist-Administered Vaccines Can Improve Access & Convenience10
+Pharmacist-Administered Vaccines Can Improve Access & Convenience

-A 2017 survey found 62% of Americans prefer receiving immunizations in the pharmacy over other health care settings, due mostly to convenience.11 Roughly 9 out of 10 Americans live within five miles of a pharmacy with the capacity to provide vaccinations during extended business hours and without an appointment.12
+A 2017 survey found 62% of Americans prefer receiving immunizations in the pharmacy over other health care settings, due mostly to convenience.
+Roughly 9 out of 10 Americans live within five miles of a pharmacy with the capacity to provide vaccinations during extended business hours and without an appointment.